alexd-alves/vigilante/content/Logs/Session 3.md

 [[Meldohr|Meldohr]] and [[Nula]] help [[Paul|Paul]] pour drinks, as the pub is now beginning to fill up. [[Evan]] is outside, trying to form a queue and charge people for entering the pub, while [[Marius]] takes the team names inside and tries to charge participants again.

-The [[Ondra#Locations|Party]] decides that the prize, which is a surprise, will actually be 5 GP, with additional points given to the team that buys most drinks and the team with the best team name.
+The [[Characters/Players/index|Party]] decides that the prize, which is a surprise, will actually be 5 GP, with additional points given to the team that buys most drinks and the team with the best team name.
 They also find out that [[Paul|Paul]]'s brother and co-owner is named Saul.

 [[Nula]] and [[Falsair]] form a team as well: Meldohr on the Dance Floor.